LASER: LLM Agent with State-Space Exploration for Web Navigation: Methods

 \subsection{LLM Agent}

-As previously discussed, we would like the agent to be able to handle any novel situations or mistakes that might occur during execution, and we do not want to exhaustively describe them via a large number of in-context examples.
-Thus we propose an LLM agent that tackles the web navigation task as state-space exploration and the agent's exploration is guided by state-specific instructions.
+As previously discussed, we would like the agent to be able to handle any novel situations or mistakes that might occur during execution without exhaustively describing them via a large number of in-context examples.
+Thus, we propose to equip LLM agents with the state-tracking capability.
 A diagram of the state transitions of our agent is shown in \autoref{fig:agent}.
 We start by defining a set of possible high-level states the agent might encounter in the environment (\S\ref{ssec:state}).
 The LLM agent takes the user input as the overall goal and is initialized in the starting state.
 At every step, the agent receives state-specific system instruction, current observation, a set of permissible actions in the current states, and the history of past thoughts and actions as inputs.
 Then, it selects one of the actions as output, which either transitions the agent to a different state or remains in the same state (\S\ref{ssec:action}).
 The agent repeats the process until the stopping state or the maximum step is reached.

 Notice that with our formulation, we can provide detailed instructions to inform the agent of the possible situations in every state and how to handle them.
 For example, as shown in \autoref{fig:agent}, at the results state, the current results may or may not be good enough, and we instruct the agent to either select an item, go to the next page, or go back to search depending on its judgment.
-Hence these instructions can be very informative to guide the agent while being much more efficient than in-context examples.
-Next, we describe in detail how we design the state space and the action space.
+Hence, these instructions can be very informative to guide the agent while being much more efficient than in-context examples.
+Next, we describe in detail how we design the state and action spaces.